-On appeal, the engineer argued that the contractor failed to establish sufficient proof of fraud, bad faith, or active interference to overcome the validity of the "no-damage-for-delay" clause.
-The appellate court in Triple R disagreed, finding that the facts surrounding the delay were sufficient to allow the case to proceed to jury trial for a determination of the issues of fraud, bad faith, or active interference.
+On appeal, the engineer argued that the contractor failed to establish sufficient proof of fraud, bad faith, or active interference to overcome the validity of the "no-damage-for-delay" clause.The appellate court in Triple R disagreed, finding that the facts surrounding the delay were sufficient to allow the case to proceed to jury trial for a determination of the issues of fraud, bad faith, or active interference.
 The appellate court concluded that the engineer's early knowledge of the design flaw and his subsequent failure to apprise the contractor of that fact constituted "willful concealment of foreseeable circumstances which impacted timely performance," sufficient to overcome the defense of the no-damage-for-delay clause.

 In our view, Triple R does not support a simple negligence standard for active interference An owner's failure to disclose material facts long has been a basis for nullifying an otherwise valid no-damage-for-delay clause.
 For example, numerous courts have held that an owner's premature issuance of a notice to proceed with construction constitutes active interference if the owner was aware of a delay-causing condition yet opted to remain silent, thereby causing the contractor to unnecessarily incur additional costs and delays.
-In United States Steel Corp v Missouri Pacific RR Co., 63 the U.S. Court of Appeals for the Eighth Circuit held that a railroad company actively interfered with a bridge contractor by issuing a notice to proceed knowing that another contractor's work, upon which the bridge contractor's project depended, would not be completed on time.
+In United States Steel Corp v Missouri Pacific RR Co., the U.S. Court of Appeals for the Eighth Circuit held that a railroad company actively interfered with a bridge contractor by issuing a notice to proceed knowing that another contractor's work, upon which the bridge contractor's project depended, would not be completed on time.
 The court reasoned that this was an affirmative, willful act, and that the requisite bad faith was demonstrated by the railroad company's silence in the face of its knowledge that delay-causing conditions existed.65

-It was this rationale, and not some unfettered expansion of the active interference exception, that led to the nullification of the no-damage clause in Triple R. Apparently, the real significance of Triple R lies in the fact that Florida recognizes "willful concealment of foreseeable circumstances" as a separate exception to the enforceability of a no-damage clause, 66 whereas most other jurisdictions still view it as a subset of active interference.
+It was this rationale, and not some unfettered expansion of the active interference exception, that led to the nullification of the no-damage clause in Triple R. Apparently, the real significance of Triple R lies in the fact that Florida recognizes "willful concealment of foreseeable circumstances" as a separate exception to the enforceability of a no-damage clause, whereas most other jurisdictions still view it as a subset of active interference.
 The only difference is in the label.
-Regardless of how one interprets Triple R or the line of cases involving the premature issuance of a notice to proceed, one cannot ignore the fact that courts are expanding the definition of the "active interference" to cover situations that would not satisfy the bright-line approach articulated in Peter Kiewit.
+Regardless of how one interprets Triple R or the line of cases involving the premature issuance of a notice to proceed, one cannot ignore the fact that courts are expanding the definition of the "active interference" to cover situations that would not satisfy the brightline approach articulated in Peter Kiewit.

-How to Counteract the Expansion of the "Active Interference" Exception more delay claims proceeding to trial notwithstanding the existence of an otherwise valid no-damage clause, Faced with this changing landscape, it is incumbent on counsel for the owner, and in some instances for the general contractor, to take a proactive role in protecting their clients no-damage clauses from attack.
+How to Counteract the Expansion of the "Active Interference" Exception

+The judicial expansion of the active interference exception is problematic on a number of levels.
+From the perspective of an owner (or a general contractor dealing with a subcontractor), the fallout is obvious: the apparent shift to a negligence standard will result in more delay claims proceeding to trial notwithstanding the existence of an otherwise valid no-damage clause, Faced with this changing landscape, it is incumbent on counsel for the owner, and in some instances for the general contractor, to take a proactive role in protecting their clients no-damage clauses from attack.